Not for the faint of heart! Accelerated Freefall Skydives are for die-hard adventurers looking to take their skills to new heights!

 During your AFF skydives, certified instructors will join you in freefall, holding on to your harness and allowing you to demonstrate certain planned skills.
 It can be compared to learning to ride a bike with training wheels.
 The farther you progress, the more we can let you go!

 Prior to gearing up in getting in the plane, you will be trained to perform in freefall, open and fly your own parachute, handle emergency situations should they arise and navigate and land your canopy safely back on earth.
 This training (AFF Ground School) will take place in a 6 to 8 hour course prior to your first jump.
-You can often jump the same day or the day after your course.
+Depending on time and weather conditions, you can often jump the same day or the day after your course.

 Prior to your first jump, you will be paired with two USPA AFF Instructors.
 The three of you will freefall together for 30 to 50 seconds.
 Instructors maintain a grip on the student’s harness to provide in-air instructor and to assist with stability if necessary.
 You will open your own parachute by 4,000 feet and pilot the canopy to the landing area.